rickstaa/stable-learning-control/docs/source/index.rst

    The Machine Learning Control framework is still in its development state.
 We can, therefore, not guarantee that it is bug-free.
 Please open :issue:`an issue<>` if you experience problems or something is unclear.

 Welcome to the :mlc:`Machine Learning Control <>` (MLC) framework!
-The Machine Learning Control framework enables you to automatically create, train and deploy various Reinforcement Learning (RL) and Imitation learning (IL) control algorithms directly from real-world data.
+The MLC framework enables you to automatically create, train and deploy various Reinforcement Learning (RL) and Imitation learning (IL) control algorithms directly from real-world data.
 This framework is made up of four main modules:

 * `Modeling`_: Module that uses state of the art System Identification and State Estimation techniques to create an `Openai gym`_ environment out of real data.
-* `Simzoo`_: Module that contains several already created :mlc:`Machine Learning Control <>` `Openai gym`_ environments.
+* `Simzoo`_: Module that contains several already created MLC `Openai gym`_ environments.
-* `Control`_: Module used to train several :mlc:`Machine Learning Control <>` RL/IL agents on the built gym environments.
+* `Control`_: Module used to train several MLC RL/IL agents on the built gym environments.
 * `Hardware`_: Module that can be used to deploy the trained RL/IL agents onto the hardware of your choice.

-Apart from these main modules, it also comes with several (shared) Utilities:
+Apart from these main modules, it also comes with several (shared) utilities:

+* :ref:`CLI <runner>`: A command-line interface (CLI) that can be used to run all the modules inside the MLC framework.
-* `Loggers`_: Several loggers that can be used to log data to the stdout, a file or Tensorboard.
+* :ref:`Loggers <loggers>`: Several loggers that can be used to log data to the stdout, a file or Tensorboard.
-* `MPI Tools`_: Tools for running your scripts across data-parallel MPI processes
+* :ref:`MPI Tools <mpi>`: Tools for running your scripts across data-parallel MPI processes

 .. note::
    This framework was build upon the `SpinningUp`_ educational resource.
 By doing this, we hope to make